 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Even though the i7-12700Geekbench K’s 5 benchmark results appear to be faster than the M1 Pro / M1 Max, it still falls short in terms of energy efficiency.

-Apple did not specifically declare that Apple Silicon’s performance is the quickest on the market when it first revealed that it would take two years to fully migrate to self-developed processors from June 2020, according to MacRumors, but it did underline that it offers industry-leading per watt performance.
+Apple did not specifically declare that Apple Silicon’s performance is the quickest on the market when it first revealed that it would take two years to fully migrate to self-developed processors from June 2020, according to MacRumors.
+Still, it did underline that it offers industry-leading per watt performance.

-Apple has clearly achieved this goal with the launch of the M1 Pro / M1 Max chip on 2021 14/16-inch MacBook Pro, comfortably surpassing the Mac Pro model with a starting price of $6,999 and a 12-core Intel processor.
+Apple has clearly achieved this goal with the M1 Pro / M1 Max chip launch on the 2021 14/16-inch MacBook Pro, comfortably surpassing the Mac Pro model with a starting price of $6,999 and a 12-core Intel processor.

 Eventually, the 12th-generation Core Alder Lake processor for mobile platforms is slated to be released in early 2022 by Intel.
 It remains to be seen what sort of a surprise it will provide in terms of energy efficiency.